Controlling your dog in public

 Or you can formally appeal against the imposition of any control condition to a magistrate’s court.
 You should take legal advice on the procedures to be followed when giving notice of such an appeal.

-If your dog is subject to any control condition you must tell the council which issued the notice, if you intend to sell or give the dog away.
-You must also inform the council of the name and address of the person you are selling or giving the dog to.
+If the dog is issued with a control condition you must tell the council which issued the notice, if you plan to sell or give the dog away.
+You must also tell the council the name and address of the person you are selling or giving the dog to.
 Failure to do so is an offence punishable by a fine of up to £1,000.

-The definition of attack includes your dog ‘behaving in such a manner so as to cause a person apprehension of being attacked’.
+The definition of attack includes the dog behaving in such a way that a person becomes fearful that they might be attacked.

-Your dog does not need to bite someone for you to have committed an offence.
-If your dog’s behaviour is aggressive or threatening you may be prosecuted.
+The dog does not need to bite someone for you to have committed an offence.
+If the dog’s behaviour is aggressive or threatening you may be prosecuted.
 If an offence is committed it is punishable by up to six months' imprisonment and a fine of £5,000.

-If your dog does injure the person attacked, you could be sentenced to two years' imprisonment and a £5,000 fine.
+If the dog does injure the person attacked, you could be sentenced to two years' imprisonment and a £5,000 fine.

-If your dog attacks and injures another person’s pet, you are guilty of an offence punishable by a fine of up to £1,000.
-If you deliberately set your dog on livestock or another person’s pet you could be fined up to £2,500.
+If the dog attacks and injures another person’s pet, you are guilty of an offence punishable by a fine of up to £1,000.
+If you deliberately set the dog on livestock or another person’s pet you could be fined up to £2,500.

-If your dog has attacked a person or worried livestock a court may order that your dog be destroyed.
+If the dog has attacked a person or worried livestock a court may order that the dog is destroyed.

 Certain offences attract fixed penalties, as well as other sanctions, as an alternative to prosecution.
 A dog warden may offer you a fixed penalty for the offence, instead of going to court.
 You can choose not pay the fixed penalty and have the matter dealt with in court.